suxuekun/libpyiotcloud/_setup_devguide/README.md

 		- LIMITATION.
 HTTP GET requests do not permit including payload/data parameters.
 		- CONSISTENCY.
 To make APIs consistent, HTTP POST/DELETE requests are also made similar to their corresponding HTTP GET requests.
 		- PRACTICE.
 3rd-party APIs such as RabbitMQ HTTP APIs also employ the same technique.
 		- FRAMEWORK.
-Flask provides a framework to parse parameters in the URL path in the backend.
+Flask provides a framework to parse parameters in the URL path, applicable to both GET and POST, in the backend.
 		- CONVENIENT.
 The consistency-ness makes it easy and convenient to implement and debug in the frontend.
 		- EASY.
 Supporting this only requires simple string concatenation to generate the URL field.